Contact

 - Remove personal information - Full names, email addresses, physical locations, phone numbers

-- Sanitize network details - Public IP addresses, internal hostnames if sensitive, domain names you don't want revealed
+- Sanitise network details - Public IP addresses, internal hostnames if sensitive, domain names you do not want revealed

-- Replace sensitive data with placeholders - Use ***REDACTED*** to maintain log structure while removing secrets
+- Replace sensitive data with placeholders - Use ***REDACTED*** to keep log structure intact while removing secrets

 - Review device identifiers - MAC addresses, serial numbers, unique hardware IDs may or may not be sensitive depending on context